tristanseifert/programmable-load/Firmware/README.md

 ```

 ## Hardware Support
-Currently, only the rev 1 controller board, and associated IO boards (rear panel + front panel) are supported.
-When other boards are added, these are identified by their configuration EEPROMs.
-For the processor board itself, we have an SPI flash that can be read out to determine board revision/type.

-### Inventory ROMs
-Most of these boards are connected via I²C, and feature an AT24CS32-family EEPROM.
-This memory is used to both provide an unique serial number for the part, but also to carry additional identifying information used by the firmware.
-This is accomplished by means of a fixed header, and a list of tag-length-value blobs.
-This blob can define information such as hardware revision and driver id.
+Currently, only the rev 3 programmable load controller board is supported, though adding support for later reivsions is simple: this firmware has a very limited set of peripherals under its purview.

+### Analog Board Support
+Various types of analog boards can be supported, connected via the dedicated SPI + I²C busses.
+Boards are identified by means of an AT24CS32-style EEPROM on the I²C bus, which is then used to instantiate the appropriate driver in the firmware.
+This EEPROM also provides the board's unique serial number, as well as some additional manufacturing information, and any auxiliary board-specific data the driver needs to store (such as calibration or limits) and access at runtime.

+Supported analog boards (and their drivers) are:

+** None yet!
+Check back later :) **